fibonaccirabbits/visual_python/PITCHME.md

 #start a jupyter notebook
 jupyter notebook

 #bring your code (recreate yourname_plots.py) to the notebook
 #run the code with shift + enter
+#add on top of your note book
+%matplotlib inline

 #download the notebook
 #send it to the person sitting next to you